GoogleCloudPlatform/cloud-foundation-toolkit/dm/templates/backend_bucket/README.md

-# Backend Service
+# Backend Bucket

-This template creates a backend service.
+This template creates a backend bucket.

 ## Prerequisites